DontStopThinking/Pudhari-public/README.md

 # Pudhari-public
-Screenshots of the Pudhari news application that I developed as an intern.
+Screenshots of the Pudhari news application that I developed as an intern at VedBiz Technologies.
+Since this was a commercial project, the source code is in a private repository.
+These are only the screenshots.

 `Breaking news`